Dual Attention Model with Reinforcement Learning for Classification of Histology Whole-Slide Images: The Dual Attention Method

-Considering a single image tile $i$ sampled from $I$, we extract multi-resolution patches from within the tile to reach a classification decision.
+Considering a single image tile $i$ sampled from $I$, we extract multi-resolution patches from the tile to reach a classification decision.
 At each time-step $t$, the model receives a state from the environment, consisting of two multi-resolution glimpses centered around an individual location $l_{t} = (x_{t}, y_{t})$.
 The two glimpses $g_{t} = ( g_{0t} , g_{1t} ) \in R^{hg {\times} wg {\times} C}$ of size $128 \times 128$ are extracted at resolutions 40$\times$ and 20$\times$ respectively, mimicking the peripheral vision around a single point of focus.
-A CNN $f_{g}$ parameterized by $\theta_{g}$ acts as a non-linear function which takes as input these two RGB images and aggregates the features extracted from these two glimpses to create a feature representation vector $v_{gt}$ .
-To capture both the semantic and spatial information, the features of the location coordinates $v_{lt}$ are also extracted by way of a linear layer and combined with the feature vector $\textbf{v}_{gt}$ to obtain $v_{t} = v_{gt} \times v_{lt}$.
-In line with our objective to mimic a pathologist’s visual attention we use multiple such glimpses analogous to a sequence of saccades.
+A CNN $f_{g}$ parameterized by $\theta_{g}$, acts as a non-linear function which takes as input these two images and aggregates the features extracted from these two glimpses to create a feature representation vector $\textbf{v}_{gt}$.
+To capture both the semantic and spatial information, the features of the location coordinates $\textbf{v}_{lt}$ are also extracted by way of a linear layer and combined with the feature vector $\textbf{v}_{gt}$ to obtain $\textbf{v}_{t} = \textbf{v}_{gt} \times \textbf{v}_{lt}$.
+We use multiple such glimpses analogous to a sequence of saccades.
 An example of this sequence of glimpses can be found in Fig. \ref{fig5}.

 The backbone of the hard attention classification model is a recurrent neural network (RNN).
-In the absence of unrestricted access to the entire image tile, $i$ the RNN sequentially builds up an internal representation of the environment using glimpses.
+In the absence of unrestricted access to the entire image tile $i$, the RNN sequentially builds up an internal representation of the environment using these glimpses.
 To retain information from earlier time-steps and to learn the spatial dependencies between the glimpses, we use a long short-term memory (LSTM) based RNN.
 At each timestep $t$ the RNN $f_{r}({\theta_{r}})$ with learnable parameters $\theta_{r}$ processes the aggregated features of the glimpses to update the parameters of its internal hidden states (memory units), $h_{t}$.